8.40 GENERAL CONSTRUCTION

 Guideline strings placed on two‑lane asphalt pavement should be located by measuring from redhead nails placed on centerline.
 Placement of lower asphalt layer will cover redheads.
 For succeeding lifts, guideline string should be located by measuring from exposed nails used to hold string for each previous lift.
 Nails used to secure guideline string should be at intervals close enough to eliminate chords on curves and other irregularities.

 When resurfacing two‑lane PCC pavement, contractors may locate guideline strings on shoulders along outer edges.
-This is done by measuring out from one of the pavement edges at intervals of approximately 150 m (500 feet), then tightening string and using intermediate nails to secure string.
+This is done by measuring out from one of the pavement edges at intervals of approximately 500 feet, then tightening string and using intermediate nails to secure string.
 To insure that parallel alignment is used for adjacent lane, guideline string for that lane shall be located by measuring across pavement from nails used to secure first string.

-When city streets or other multilane pavements are being surfaced, guideline strings shall be inspected according to procedure described in Construction Manual 8.54.
+When city streets or other multilane pavements are being surfaced, guideline strings may be used according to procedure described in Construction Manual 8.54.

 True edge alignment controls correct lap at longitudinal joint.
 If insufficient lap, joint will lack density resulting in raveling and joint deterioration.
 Excessive lap produces an objectionable wide scab of mixture on the surface next to the centerline joint, resulting in unacceptable appearance.

-An intended lap of 25 mm (1 inch) with a variance of 12.5 mm (1/2 inch) will normally be the optimum overlap for longitudinal joint construction.
+An intended lap of 1 inch with a variance of 1/2 inch will normally be the optimum overlap for longitudinal joint construction.
 To maintain these close variances, adjacent lane must be constructed with true edge alignment.

-Finishing machine operator shall follow guideline string exactly.
+Finishing machine operator shall maintain edge alignment at all times.
 If machine goes off line for any reason, it shall be adjusted back onto the line immediately.
 It is incorrect to smooth out the edge alignment by coming back onto the line gradually.
 This results in long stretches where incorrect lap at longitudinal joint will occur.
 When haul trucks bump finishing machines off line on curves, movement is usually down slope of curve.
 If machine is brought back on line gradually, an objectionable, long, straight chord will result in what is supposed to be curved edge alignment.